 The whole point of owning a generator is for it to work flawlessly during a power outage.
 Since your generator spends most of its time waiting, it’s easy to forget about it until a storm is on the horizon.
 However, sitting idle can lead to issues with the battery, fuel lines, or oil.
 A maintenance plan ensures a trained technician regularly inspects and tests your unit, catching potential problems before they can cause a failure.
 This proactive care keeps your generator in a constant state of readiness, so when the lights go out, your power comes on without a hitch, keeping your home safe and comfortable.

-Protect Your Generator Investment
+Safeguard Your Generator Investment

 A standby generator is a significant and valuable addition to your home or business.
 To get the most out of that investment, you need to take care of it.
 Much like your car, your generator requires routine service to run efficiently and have a long, productive life.
 Regular service helps you avoid the most common causes of breakdowns, such as fuel, battery, and electrical problems, which can lead to costly, unexpected repairs.
 A consistent generator service and repair schedule not only ensures reliable performance but also extends the lifespan of your unit, making it a smart financial decision for the long term.

-Keep Your Generac Warranty Valid
+Keep Your Generac Warranty Intact

 Most new Generac generators come with a manufacturer’s warranty, which is a great safety net for covering parts and labor.
 However, this warranty typically requires proof of regular maintenance performed by a certified dealer.
 If you can’t provide service records, you risk voiding your warranty coverage.
 This could leave you responsible for the full cost of repairs, even for issues that would have otherwise been covered.
 Following a professional maintenance plan gives you the official documentation needed to keep your warranty intact, ensuring you’re protected from unexpected repair bills and your generator is serviced by qualified experts.